-Consumer Prices Index Increase (CPI) 4.4%
+Consumer Price Index increases (CPI)

 The figures are published monthly by the Economic Affairs Division of the Isle of Man Cabinet Office.
 Full details with further breakdowns are available in the downloadable document, which is updated monthly.

 Provisional Release Dates for the Isle of Man Inflation Report

 |Inflation Report March 2019||15 April 2019|

 |Inflation Report June 2019||15 July 2019|